 The first Arbor Day took place on April 10, 1872 it was the brainchild of Julius Sterling Morton, a Nebraska journalist and politician.
 Throughout his long and productive career, Morton worked to improve agricultural techniques, but his most important legacy is Arbor Day.

-The 39th Arbor Day Celebration is open to the public and light refreshments are available.
-Students from St. Peter's Lutheran School will be attending for a special performance.
+The 40th Arbor Day Celebration is open to the public and light refreshments are available.
 Village and Park District dignitaries deliver remarks on the importance of trees to community members.
-The Arbor Day Coloring Contest winners are announced and their art work is displayed.
+The Arbor Day Drawing Contest winners are announced and their art work is displayed.